Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 ## Summary

-This dissertation explores the application of spectral harmonic methods—specifically spherical and vector spherical harmonics—for reconstructing noisy scalar and vector fields defined on the surface of a sphere.
-Motivated by the physical geometry of the Earth and the need for interpretable and data-efficient reconstructions of climate variables such as temperature and wind, the investigation proposes a physics-informed approach that bridges ideas from classical approximation theory and machine learning.
+This post summarises the work I completed, in my fourth year at the University of Nottingham, for my Dissertation module.
+It explores the application of physics informed machine learning methods, specifically spherical and vector spherical harmonics in a truncated series expansion for reconstructing noisy scalar and vector fields which are defined on the surface of a sphere.
+Motivated by the physical geometry of the Earth and the need for interpretable and efficient reconstructions of climate variables such as temperature and wind, the investigation creates a simple model to make spatial reconstructions of such data on a sphere.

-A least squares framework is used to fit spherical harmonic expansions to data, with additional regularization terms derived from Sobolev seminorms.
-These regularization strategies are designed to penalize non-smooth or physically implausible solutions, aligning the reconstructions with the governing physical principles of the underlying fields (e.g., diffusion, incompressibility).
-The methodology is validated on both synthetic data and real-world datasets including global climate measurements.
+A least squares framework is used to fit unknown coefficients to data, with additional regularisation terms  explored.
+These regularisation methods are designed to penalize non smooth or physically implausible solutions, aligning the reconstructions with the governing physical principles of the underlying fields (e.g., diffusion, incompressibility).
+The method is tested on both synthetic data and real world datasets including global climate measurements.
 For vector fields, a divergence-free basis using vector spherical harmonics is constructed to model wind fields.

-The study finds that spherical harmonics provide a highly efficient basis for spatially coherent reconstruction on the sphere, and that careful regularization is crucial in balancing accuracy and overfitting.
-These insights form a foundation for future extensions into spatiotemporal modeling and adaptive spectral learning strategies.
+The study finds that spherical harmonics provide a highly efficient basis for spatial reconstruction on the sphere, and that careful regularisation is crucial in balancing accuracy and overfitting.
+These insights form a foundation for future extensions into spatiotemporal modelling.

-Recent advancements in computational power and data availability have accelerated the use of data-driven models for physical systems.
-However, many machine learning techniques lack a principled connection to the governing equations and structures of the domains they operate in.
-This dissertation seeks to close this gap by leveraging **spectral harmonic learning** on the sphere to perform high-fidelity reconstruction of scalar and vector fields from sparse and noisy observational data.

-The motivation arises particularly from geophysical modeling: the Earth can be approximately treated as a sphere, and many climate and environmental fields naturally reside on this manifold.
-Traditional interpolation methods often struggle with irregular sampling and do not encode global physical constraints.
-By contrast, spherical harmonics are orthogonal basis functions that provide a global, multiscale representation well-suited to the geometry of the problem.

-This study formulates the reconstruction problem as a regularized least squares optimization using spectral basis functions, applying it to problems in temperature field estimation and incompressible wind field recovery.

 ---

 ## 2. Spherical Harmonics